Any person who has frequented a public place must monitor their symptoms and comply with the following health instructions.

 Every person has a role to play to reduce the risks of spreading the virus.
 See the page Preventing transmission of viruses and bacteria.

 Keep your distance

-Whenever possible, stay at least 2 metres apart (about 6 feet) from other people who do not live in the same household as you.
+Whenever possible, stay at least 1 metre apart (about 3 feet) from other people who do not live in the same household as you.
 If that is not possible, wear a mask.